 To avoid the issue as much as possible, please perform the procedure below to upgrade Deep Security Agent safely.

-1. Turn off security features: Integrity Monitoring (real-time), Anti-Malware (real-time), Application Control, and Activity Monitoring
+- Turn off the security features: Integrity Monitoring (real-time), Anti-Malware (real-time), Application Control, and Activity Monitoring.

-2. Upgrade DSA to the version that includes the fix (or import KernelSupport)
+- Upgrade DSA to the version that includes the fix (or import KernelSupport).

-4. Reboot the machine so third party and the old Deep Security kernel modules will get unloaded
+- Reboot the machine to unload the third-party and the old Deep Security kernel modules.